linrongbin16/lin.nvim.dev/user-guide.md

 - _lua/lspservers.lua_ - LSP servers.
 - _settings.vim_ - Other settings.

-To add/remove plugins, please configure _lua/plugins.lua_, and related settings under _repository_/_lua/repository_ directory, then load from _init.vim_.
+To configure plugins, please edit _lua/plugins.lua_, and related settings in _repository_ or _lua/repository_ directory, then load from _init.vim_.

 For basic install mode, the _init.vim_ is _config/basic.vim_, no more else, see [More Options](/lin.nvim.dev/installation#more-options).